Our Strawberry Rhubarb Pie Recipe always makes an appearance as one of the first signs of Spring!

 Instructions

-- Mix the strawberries, rhubarb and sugar together
+- In a large bowl mix the strawberries, rhubarb and sugar together

 - Add the lemon juice and lemon zest